Dr Xilin Xia PhD, FHEA, Turing Fellow

 Modern parallel computing based on GPUs creates a paradigm shift for scientific computing.
 We have been pioneering the application of GPU-based parallel computing for environmental modelling, such as flood inundation modelling.
 Our work has enabled very large-scale (city and major river catchment) and very high-resolution (meters) simulations.

-Applications of machine learning for water engineering
+Applications of AI and machine learning for resilience

 Risk-based flood forecasting